Introduction to Beta

-The closest approximation we have to the risk free rate is the yield on government bond.
-Most analyst use long term government bond yield.
+The closest approximation we have to the risk-free rate is the yield on government bonds.
+Most analysts uses long term government bond yield.
 Ideally, the length of the forecast should be matched with the tenure of the bond used for calculation of bond yield.
-For example, if a company has been forecast-ed for 10 years, we should use 10 year bond yield as the risk free rate.
+For example, if a company has been forecast-ed for 10 years, we should use 10-year bond yield as the risk-free rate.

 Thus, a beta of one (1) implies a stock that moves exactly with the market.
 Applying a beta of one (1) to CAPM would result in a premium over the risk-free rate equal to the average equity premium.
 A higher/lower beta means the stock is riskier/less risky and results in a greater/lesser required return.
 Most betas fall between 0.1 and 2.0 though negative and higher numbers are possible.

-- Cyclical companies have higher betas than non-cyclical firms which sell more discretionary products will have higher betas than firms that sell less discretionary products
+- Cyclical companies have higher than non-cyclical firms that sell more discretionary products will have higher betas than firms that sell less discretionary products.

-Below are the methodologies utilized by various sources in calculating betas:
+Below are the methodologies utilized by various sources in calculating: